VictorG2004/cse15l-lab-reports/lab1.md

 * You have now logged in and connected to a computer in the CSE basement!

 **We can now type in commands**
 * Try using command pwd.
 What happens?
-This is going to show you where you are in the directory.
+This is your current directory.
 * Now try using the following commands:
 * cd ~
 * cd